 • Apply the health system assessment guideline tool in order to translate a local situation analysis into concrete humanitarian interventions

-Professionals from other sectors who wish to increase their understanding of the humanitarian sector for a potential career change.
+Professional from other sectors who wishes to increase their understanding of the humanitarian sector for a potential career change

-Graduate students with relevant volunteer or intern experience, looking to undertake a post-graduate course with a view to entering the humanitarian sector.
+Graduate student with relevant volunteer or intern experience, looking to undertake a post-graduate course with a view to entering the humanitarian sector

 - Introduction to health systems, system thinking, the role of governance, and the Health Systems Assessment tool